bbilger/yabapal/_posts/2013-06-09-generic-ssh-remote-for-android-ssh-widgets-for-android.md

 You might wonder about line 3 and 4 in the script.
 If I do not stop playback and don't wait for a second, then my RPi or rather [Raspbmc](http://www.raspbmc.com/) will crash.
 So this is a workaround to avoid a crash by delaying playback of the next resource.
 It might be that you don't have those problems and maybe it's specific to [Raspbmc](http://www.raspbmc.com/), only.

 In case you want to execute some plugin functionality, remotely, then you should check ~/.xmbc/xbmc.log.
 This is especially usefuly, when you want to know which streams or resource is opened.
-Check for this line &#8220;COMXPlayer: Opening: ...&#8221;.
+Check for this line **COMXPlayer: Opening: ...**.

 Note: If you only want to use all this for controlling XBMC, then instead of using ssh, you could also use [XBMC's REST API](http://wiki.xbmc.org/index.php?title=JSON-RPC_API) and utilize the [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) plugin [RESTask for Tasker](https://play.google.com/store/apps/details?id=com.freehaha.restask) to access it.